marcoc1712/squeezelite-R2/README.md

 in order to override the wrong information coming form the server when transcoding or upsampling, this  way you could save encodind after upsampling on LMS.

-Since october 4 2015 this mod has been incorporated in Daphile.
+Since october, 4 2015 this mod has been incorporated in Daphile.
+Since march,  10 20616 this mod has been incorporated in Auidiolinux.
+Since march,  15 20616 this mod has been incorporated in the squeezebox community official version of squeezelite, mantained by Ralph Irving.

-It now incorporate an original patch from Daphile: Launched with -h prevent lms to downsample in case original samplerate is greater than the maximum imposed with -r in command line.
+Squeezelite-R2 now incorporate an original patch from Daphile: Launched with -x prevent lms to downsample in case original samplerate is greater than the maximum imposed with -r in command line.

 This is a safety option, becouse LMS could not actually downsample pcm.